John Percival Tate: Professional career

 In the mid-1950s, Tate returned to private practice as the principal of John P. Tate and Associates.
-He also served as chairman of A. E. Goodwin, a shipbuilding and engineering firm.
+He also served as chairman of AE Goodwin, a shipbuilding and engineering firm.
 He was elected as a fellow of the Royal Australian Institute of Architects in 1950 and a fellow of the Town and Country Planning Institute of Australia in 1962.

 Politics

 Tate served on the Ryde Municipal Council from 1944 to 1948 and was chairman of its housing committee.
 He was also elected to the Sydney City Council in 1947.
 He was a leader of the Civic Reform Association, serving as an alderman until 1956.
 He also served on the executive of the Local Government Association of New South Wales.

 In May 1949, Tate won preselection for the Liberal Party's Senate ticket in New South Wales at the 1949 federal election.
 He was elected to a six-year term beginning on 22 February 1950, which was cut short by a double dissolution in 1951.
 He was re-elected to a three-year term at the 1951 election, but was defeated for preselection by Ken Anderson prior to the 1953 half-Senate election.